 The octagonal, Greek Revival, addition from the 1830’s is a whole different matter- it almost overpowers the original house.
 The windows are almost the same overall size as the original windows but have exactly half the number of panes of glass on the ground floor and even fewer on the upper windows.

 The addition has a belt course as well but it doesn’t align with the original one.
 In spite of the problems it creates in the front façade the addition provides a lot of additional interior space and a very grand first floor parlor which takes advantage of the octagonal space.

 Originally owned by the politically active Shoemaker family, the house briefly passed out of their hands after the revolution because the family had supported the Crown (rather common among peace loving Quakers).
-The family later reacquired it, and then it passed on to the Physick family, the owners of the Hill Physick house in Society Hill.
-It was sold by them to Philadelphia in 1869 as Fairmount Park was created.
+The family later reacquired it, and then it passed on to the Physick family, the owners of the Physick house in Society Hill.
+It was sold by them to Philadelphia in 1869.